dltncks/ner-glove-cnn-bilstm/README.md

 ## Dataset

-I use the **CoNLL-2003 dataset**, a widely used benchmark dataset for NER.
+The dataset used for this project is the **CoNLL-2003 dataset**, which is widely used benchmark dataset for NER.
 It consists of labeled sentences with four named entity categories.

 - Dataset link: [CoNLL-2003 on Hugging Face](https://huggingface.co/datasets/conll2003)
 - Features: